peidevs/OpenDataBookClub/doc/planning/2017_Hackathon.md

 - Ask more on Social media for data sets
 - Name Game
    - Open Data Hackathon
-   - Hackathon in coordination with Open Data Data
+   - Hackathon in coordination with Open Data Day
    - Open Data ?Jam?/Hackathon